tdwg/bdq/tg2/_review/docs/supplement/index.md

 The specification of the tests within the Framework allows the same set of tests to apply to both Data Quality Control (correcting errors) and Data Quality Assurance (filtering out problematic records to limit data to that with quality for meeting a particular need).
 The design of the Validations and Measures are intended to be agnostic as to whether their use is for Data Quality Control (finding problematic data), or Data Quality Assurance (filtering out NOT_COMPLIANT records).

-### 2.4 Data Quality Needs, Data Quality Mechanisms and Data Quality Reports

-The framework organizes data quality concepts into three areas: Needs, Mechanisms, and Reports.
-Data Quality Needs identify a use to which data may be put, and frame a set of requirements that data needs to meet to be fit for that use, and means by which data not fit for that use may be improved.
-The tests described in this standard are formal descriptions of data quality needs for CORE purposes.
-Data Quality Mechanisms in the framework are formal descriptions of software and other mechanisms that implement tests described in the Needs area.
-Data Quality Reports are the results produced by Mechanisms on some set of data.
-The tests described in this standard include specifications of assertions to be made in Data Quality Reports.

-The framework has an abstract concept of Information Elements.
-To frame tests on Darwin Core terms in a usable way, we list specific Darwin Core terms as the information elements in each test.

-Formally, in the Data Quality Needs level, the framework starts with a Use Case, a framing of some use to which data may be put.
-Use cases are related to the formal description of data quality needs through policies and contexts.
-Contexts (ContextualizedCriterion, ContextualizedDimension, ContextualizedEnhancement, ContextualizedIssue) relate the specification of a need, such as a Validation, to the information elements that need to be examined, and to the resource type that is operated on.
-Each of the tests described in this standard has a formal specification that includes each of these elements.
-A Use Case includes a set of policies, policies relate the use case to contexts, contexts link information elements to needs and to resource types, a need specify what properties data must have to have quality.

-The framework expects that Quality Assurance is provided for through specification of a set of Measures defined to operate on a MultiRecord, and which specify a Response.result of COMPLETE or NOT_COMPLETE.
-A MultiRecord Measure may specify that it is COMPLETE if all instances of a SingleRecord Validation are COMPLIANT.

-For Quality Control, MultiRecord Measures may be defined to return a count of Response.value of COMPLIANT for validations, and thus can provide a measure of how fit a data set is for some purpose, and what sort of work would be required to make it fit for that purpose.

 ## 3 Developing the Tests